History of the HL7 RIM and HL7 version 3

 The contents of this whitepaper are published under the Creative Commons Attribution-Share Alike license.

 The history of the RIM goes back to the IEEE P1157 (MEDIX) organization (1986) who introduced the concept of a common healthcare data model.
-This paper covers the major steps in the development of the HL7 RIM as we know it today.
+This paper covers the major steps in the development of the HL7 RIM and HL7 version 3 as a development framework.

 The content is based on research, interviews with George W. "Woody" Beeler, Abdul-Malik Shakir and Mead Walker, and on comments by readers.
 Any related work that is not related to healthcare has been declared out of scope for this paper, as is any work without a traceable link to the development of the HL7 RIM or its direct predecessors.

 There are known gaps when it comes to the European/CEN history and its intertwined relationship with the origins of the RIM and the HL7 v3 methodology.
-Interviews with Tim Benson, Sigurd From, Georges deMoor and others will be planned to alleviate this.
 We're open for suggestions as to how this paper can be improved.

 2. IEEE P1157 MEDIX (1986)During the 1986 MEDINFO conference an international group, representing both end users as well as systems vendors, determined that the development of standards for the communication of medical data between heterogeneous healthcare information systems is a necessary condition for accelerating the diffusion of automated information system technologies in healthcare.
 [HAR90, RUT89]